GameJs/gamejs/README.md

 Check the `docs` folder of your GameJs installation.

-A couple of example apps can be found in the `apps` directory.
+A couple of example apps can be found in the `examples` directory.

 See the [GameJs Website](http://gamejs.org) for more help or drop us an email in the [Mailing List](http://groups.google.com/group/gamejs).